ClojureBridge/drawing/curriculum/first-program.md

    )
 ```

-... that call functions that quil provides, like so...
+... that call functions that Quil provides, like so...

 ```clojure
    ; Call the quil background function